 Nothing is guaranteed, especially on social media.
 Always protect your work and your business, so that if something goes down – you have a backup plan.
 And, a backup plan for your backup plan, lol.

-LTK will be more comfortable working with you, too, if you have this in place before applying.
+LTK will be more comfortable working with you, too, if you have this in place before applying, because they’ll know that if one account goes down, there will still be monetized links elsewhere.

 A Note About Commissions: